Skip to content

 • All conditions must hold at bar close

-Signal Generation: Signals appear only when all four layers confirm simultaneously at bar close.
-No mid-bar signals occur.
+Event Generation: Events appear only when all four layers confirm simultaneously at bar close.
+No mid-bar events occur.

 βœ… Knowledge Check

-Question: How many detection layers must confirm simultaneously for a Pentarch signal to appear?
+Question: How many detection layers must confirm simultaneously for a Pentarch event to appear?

 πŸ”” Alert Configuration Beginner Friendly